cpldcpu/BitNetMCU/docs/documentation.md

 The full loop is 6 instructions while the actual computation is just 3 instructions (lb, bltz,neg/add).
 The compiler did quite a good job to split the conditional into two code paths to avoid an addition "neg" instruction.

 It would be possible to unroll the loop to remove loop overhead.
-In that case 4 instructions are required per weight, since the trick with two codes pathes would not work easily anymore.
+In that case 4 instructions are required per weight, since the trick with two codes paths would not work easily anymore.

 Convolution with 4 bit weight is shown below.
 The multiplication is implemented by individual bit test and shift, as the MCU does not support a native multiplication instruction.
 The encoding as one-complement number without zero helps with code efficiency.